junyanz/FaceDemo/README.md

    - shift + arrow keys: translate the face.
    - arrow keys: rotate the face.
    - `+/-`: zoom in/out
-   - `p`:  toggle between perspective projection and orthogonal projection.
+   - `p`:  toggle between a perspective projection and an orthogonal projection.
    - `s`:  toggle between flat and smooth shading.
    - `w`:  toggle between filled and wireframe mode.
    - `t`:  toggle between static mode and transformation mode: for static mode, the 3D face model doesn't rotate and translate.